dim-lang/dim/README.md

 ## How to install?

-Download Fastype source code from github and build mannually.
+Download fastype source code from github and build mannually.

 #### Dependencies